 Though the increase in death rates are also linked to a combination in lack of exercise, unhealthy diet, obesity, psychological and social stressors are also important factors that have increased in African Americans and high blood pressure consequences.

-I personally love her checklist on how to stay on track for long term health by providing you with a Daily Maintenance Checklist of Heart Healthy Activities for African Americans and high blood pressure diagnosed.
+I personally love Dr. Yates checklist on how to stay on track for long term health by providing you with a Daily Maintenance Checklist of Heart Healthy Activities for African Americans and high blood pressure diagnosed.

 Other high risk groups include Puerto Ricans, Cubans, and Mexicans that research has shown has had more severe consequences to hypertension because they tend not to take their medications.